Murfreesboro, North Carolina: Revolution to the American Civil War

-On July 17, 1781, British forces led by Banastre Tarleton and Tarleton's Raiders attacked Maney's Neck near Murfree's Landing.
+On July 17, 1781, British forces led by Banastre Tarleton and the British Legion attacked Maney's Neck near Murfree's Landing.
 William Murfree's son, Hardy Murfree, led a local militia that repulsed the attack at Skinner's Bridge.

 William Murfree contributed 97 acre of land surrounding Murfree's Landing in 1787 to the growing settlement to form a town.
 The town was chartered by the General Assembly and renamed Murfreesboro on January 6, 1787.
 This act also provided for the establishment of a public dock, as the town was located at the northernmost point of navigation on the Meherrin River.

 Murfreesboro was designated by the US Congress in 1790 as an official port of entry, and the customs records indicate a profitable three-cornered trade with New England and the West Indies.

 In 1809, the Hertford Academy was established in Murfreesboro, opening in 1811 for male students.
 In 1814, Harriet Sketchly and Martha Sketchly arrived and expanded the female department of the academy considerably.
 By 1849, it was renamed as the Chowan Baptist Female Institute, the forerunner of Chowan University.

 In 1831 Murfreesboro was among towns that sent armed forces (these were led by Captain Solon Borland) to Southampton County, Virginia, to quell Nat Turner's slave rebellion.
 As a result of these events, Virginia and North Carolina reduced the rights of free blacks, prohibiting education of both free blacks and slaves.

 Education

-Local children may attend Riverview Elementary School and Hertford County Middle School, both of which are part of the Hertford County Public Schools system.
+Riverview Elementary School and Hertford County Middle School, both of which are part of the Hertford County Public Schools system.

 Chowan University, a small Baptist university, is located in Murfreesboro.